gibsjose/carl/README.md

 # Carl: Advanced Refusal Generator

-Randomly reproduces one of @rumseyc's frustrating refusal phrases in under 100 lines of Python!
+Randomly reproduces a frustrating refusal phrase (courtesy of @rumseyc) in under 100 lines of Python!

 ## Examples
 ```